andythomas/monaco-assets/README.md

 # Monaco Editor Assets

 A Python package that provides easy access to Monaco Editor assets.
-Assets are automatically downloaded and cached on first use, eliminating the need to bundle large files with the package.
+Assets are automatically downloaded on first use, eliminating the need to bundle large files with the package.
+The assets can be served by a webserver on a custom port.

 ## Installation